agrc/metadata-asset-tracking-tool/metadata/recreation/parks_local.md

 Each polygon represents the approximate geographic extent of a given park and contains attributes such as the name of the park, type (neighborhood park, soccer field, equestrian, etc.), and area in acres.

 ### How was the dataset created?

+UGRC created this dataset in collaboration with county government partners.
+County officials sent us a list of parks and public spaces to be included, and we digitized these places as polygons on top of [NAIP imagery](https://naip-usdaonline.hub.arcgis.com/).
+This dataset is updated as counties submit new parks to be included or existing parks to be removed.

 ### How reliable and accurate is the dataset?